SamuelTogepi/a999x/readme.md

 ### What Has A999Activator Been Tested On?

-I have extensively tested a999Xactivator with 2 different iPad 6S Pluses with MacBook Airs on Mac OS 12 as well as a Mac mini on Mac OS 10.12.
+I have extensively tested a999Xactivator with an iPad Pro 9.7" with MacBook Airs on Mac OS 12 as well as a Mac mini on Mac OS 10.12.
 It is reported to work on even the latest Mac OS.
 Linux support was developed on Fedora Linux.

-I have literally activated iOS 15 100+ times with the same Apple ID.
-I have written support for iPad 6S and iPad SE because it should work the same.
+I have literally activated iOS 16 100+ times with the same Apple ID.
+I have written support for iPad Pro 9.7" and 12.9" because it should work the same.

 ### What about iOS 9.0.x/9.1/9.3.4/9.3.5??